np-overflow/2022-intros/Qin Guan.md

 # Qin Guan

 Hi, I'm Qin Guan.
+I'm from CSF Year 2.
 I like to write in Go, Rust and Javascript.
 Sometimes I do Kotlin as well.

 Here's my face since we're all wearing masks now: